 Applications such as XDM are particularly useful when you have slow/limited network connectivity and you need to manage your downloads.
 Imagine downloading a huge file from the internet on a slow network.
 What if you could pause and resume the download at will?
 XDM helps you in such situations.

 Some of the main features of XDM are:

 - Pause and resume the download and restart broken or interrupted downloads.

 - Download videos from YouTube and other video sites

-- Force assemble
+- Force assemble.

 - Schedule downloads